 Towable tools (air compressors, cement mixers, etc.) do not have to be registered unless they exceed 70 inches in width.

-Additionally, many commercial trailers registered through Motor Carrier are now eligible for permanent registration.
+Many commercial trailers registered through Motor Carrier are eligible for permanent registration.

 Low Speed Vehicles, Neighborhood Electric Vehicles and Golf Carts